Critical Patch-Aware Sparse Prompting with Decoupled Training for Continual Learning on the Edge¶

 Loss & Training¶

-- Standard cross-entropy loss is used throughout.
+- Standard cross-entropy loss is used.

-- Optimal hyperparameters: patch reduction ratio \(r=0.4\), temperature \(\tau=0.1\).
+- Optimal hyperparameters: patch reduction rate \(r=0.4\), temperature \(\tau=0.1\).

 Key Experimental Results¶